Four things to know about HOA board member insurance

 First, let’s get some terms straight.
 Property insurance covers the community’s tangible assets, such as residential buildings and their contents (but not inside the walls of individual units), clubhouses, swimming pools, tennis courts, gates, sidewalks, streets, trees and other common elements.

-HOA liability Insurance covers third-party claims arising from alleged bodily injury or property damage to members of the public – or as George succinctly describes it, “blood, guts and broken stuff.”
+HOA liability insurance covers third-party claims arising from alleged bodily injury or property damage to members of the public – or as George succinctly describes it, “blood, guts and broken stuff.”

 For community association insurance policies, umbrella policies “sit on top of” general liability and D&O liability policies (in other industries, they don’t always cover D&O).
 They provide an extra layer of coverage, kicking in to plug liability gaps when the primary liability limits have been exhausted.
 In fact, some insurance brokers offer umbrella programs developed specifically for community associations.
 “These tailored programs are excellent solution for associations to buy extra liability coverage at low cost,” says Kent.